ericpruitt/sshfsexec/README.md

 ### cwdtranslation ###

-When a command is launched inside a directory within an SSHFS mount, cwdtranslation is a tuple that contains the remote connection ("user@hostname" or "hostname"), the remote directory that corresponds to the current working directory, and the remote directory that the SSHFS mount point corresponds to.
+When a command is launched inside a directory within an SSHFS mount, `cwdtranslation` is a tuple that contains the remote login ("user@hostname" or "hostname"), the remote directory that corresponds to the current working directory, and the remote directory that the SSHFS mount point corresponds to.
 If a command is launched outside of an SSHFS folder, this variable will be `None`.